 The focus is the treatment and management of orthodontic patients who are approximately one year into their treatments.
 Residents are involved in mid-treatment mechanics, which includes the use of rectangular archwires and adjustment wire bends.
 Achievement of canine and molar relations, and management of space closure.
 Pass/Fail only.
 Fall semester.
 8 credits.

 Resident case treatments are focused on mid and final stage treatment procedures including placing rectangular wires, finishing wires, end of space closure for extraction cases, case completions, debonding/debanding, final records, and fabrication and placement of retainers.
 Pass/Fail only.
 Spring semester.
 8 credits.

 Applied Clinical Orthodontics 3 (SOR 812)

 Clinical issues and controversies in orthodontics are presented from an evidence-based perspective.
-Residents are required to do a review of literature on an assigned topic, write a paper, and present it to the group via PowerPoint.
-Residents are also required to participate in group discussions, challenging and questioning the reliability and validity of the information presented.
+Residents are required to do a review of the literature on an assigned topic, write a paper, and present it to the group via PowerPoint.
+Residents are also required to participate in group discussions, challenging and questioning the quality of evidence, reliability and validity of the information presented.
 Summer.
 1 credit.